 Your Home & Garage Winterizing Checklist

 - Turn off all external water lines.
-This include water hoses or any other plumbing you may have that is exposed to the exterior of the home.
+This includes water hoses or any other plumbing you may have that is exposed to the exterior of the home.
 This will prevent damage to your pipes.

 - Clean out your gutters.
 Make sure the gutters around your house and garage are clear of leaves and other debris.
-This will be necessary in order for your gutters to drain properly throughout the changing seasons.
+This will be necessary for your gutters to drain properly throughout the changing seasons.

 - Seal any cracks in your driveway.
 You’ll thank us for this one when you are shoveling or snow blowing this winter.
 A smoother driveway will make this task easier to complete and also protect your car and driveway from further pothole damage.

 - Fix or replace weatherstripping.
 Weatherstripping creates a seal between the garage door and the garage opening.
 You’ll want to make sure this material is working properly to help keep your garage protected from the winter elements, including negative temperatures and moisture.

 - Replace damaged garage and service doors.
 If your garage door or the side service door are damaged in any way, this can only get worse in the winter and can lead to other problems.
 Replacing your garage doors can make a huge difference in the longevity of your garage and everything you keep inside it.

 - Seal any cracks in your home or garage.
 If you have siding or foundation cracks, it’s important to either replace the material or to seal the area to make sure your home and garage are weather-resistant and watertight.